 RV Walls Versus Residential Construction

 Let’s clean up some misconceptions about types of RV sidewalls and their similarities to residential construction.

 How Strong Are They?

 RV sidewalls aren’t “load bearing” in a traditional sense.
-They’re not shouldering the burden of thousands of pounds of roof trusses, sheathing, asphalt shingles, etc. At worst, an RV sidewall must support the dead weight plus a snow load.
+They’re not shouldering the burden of thousands of pounds of roof trusses, sheathing, asphalt shingles, etc. At worst, an RV sidewall must support the dead weight of the roof plus a snow load.

 Is There a Vapor Barrier?